Ambrogio Spinola: War in Flanders

-The governor of Flanders Archduke Albert and the Infanta Clara Eugenia, daughter of Philip II, who had set their hearts on taking Ostend, were delighted at Spinola's success, and it won him a high reputation among the soldiers of the time.
+The rulers of Flanders, Archduke Albert and the Infanta Isabella, who had set their hearts on taking Ostend, were delighted at Spinola's success, and it won him a high reputation among the soldiers of the time.
 At the close of the campaign, he went to Spain to meet with the court, then in Valladolid, and make arrangements for the continuation of the war.
 At Valladolid, he insisted on being appointed commander-in-chief in Flanders.

-By April, he had returned to Brussels to lead his first military campaign, the Spinola's campaign of 1605-1606.
+By April, he had returned to Brussels to lead his first military campaign.
 At this period, the wars of the Low Countries consisted almost entirely of sieges, and Spinola made himself famous by the number of places he took in spite of the efforts of Maurice of Nassau to defend them, including heavily fortified Groenlo.
-His efforts would mark a turning point in the war with his campaign resulting in capturing Oldenzaal, Lingen, Wachtendonk, Groenlo and Rheinberg for the Spanish.
+His efforts would mark a turning point in the war with his campaign resulting in capturing Oldenzaal, Lingen, Wachtendonk, Groenlo and Rheinberg for the Archdukes.

 In 1606 he again went to Spain.
 He was received with much outward honour, and entrusted with a very secret mission to secure the government of Flanders in case of the death of the Archduke or his wife.
 However, he could not obtain the grandeeship which he desired and was compelled to pledge his entire fortune as security for the expenses of the war before the bankers would advance funds to the Spanish government.
 He was never repaid, resulting in his complete financial ruin.